 The IVB Golf Classic was played at the Whitemarsh Valley Country Club in early June, the week before the U.S. Open.
 Qualifying was held on Monday for the 52 remaining places in the tournament.
 Ross Randall and Ben Kern were low with 67s.
 Six Philadelphia pros qualified with Bruce MacDonald leading the group at 69.
 Jack Connelly posted a 72.
 Pete Trenham, John Carson, Ed Dougherty and John Kennedy passed the test with 73s.
 The last spots went to the 74 shooters.
 When the IVB Golf Classic got under way on Thursday there were seventeen Section members in the starting field via Section exemptions, sponsor exemptions, qualifying or for having made the cut on the PGA Tour the week before.
+Bert Yancey and Art Wall were exempt players on the PGA Tour.
+Henry McQuiston and Ron Rolfe had won two available spots provided to the Section at the Lavino Shipping Open in May.
+Dick Hendrickson and Dick Smith, Sr. had two of the Section's six exemptions as the leading performance point winners from the year before.
+The other four were Joe Data, Tony Perla, Tim DeBaufre and Andy Thompson.
+Hershey's Larry Wise who was playing the PGA Tour was in the field off having made the cut at Charlotte the week before.
+Sam Penecale had an exemption as the host professional, but choose not to play.
 Hubert Green, who had been on Bill Kittleman's staff at Merion four years before, set a tournament record on the way to winning the top check of \$30,000.
 Green (271) picked up his third victory of the year with rounds of 70, 67, 66 and 68 that lowered the IVB record by three strokes.
 Hale Irwin finished four strokes back at 275.
 Johnny Miller and Tom Jenkins tied for third with 277s.
-Bert Yancey led the Philadelphia pros with a tie for 27th at 287 and won \$1,065.
-Art Wall (291) finished four strokes farther back 46th place and won \$424.
-Kennedy (295) and Andy Thompson (295) tied for 61st and each won \$281.
-Henry McQuiston (300) finished 70th and won the last payoff, \$225.
+Yancey led the Philadelphia pros with a tie for 27th at 287 and won \$1,065.
+Wall (291) finished four strokes farther back 46th place and won \$424.
+Kennedy (295) and Thompson (295) tied for 61st and each won \$281.
+McQuiston (300) finished 70th and won the last payoff, \$225.
 In spite of a sizable turnout of 19,437 on Sunday the attendance for the four days was well below the record of the previous year.
-The host pro was Sam Penecale.
-Dick Smith, Sr., Connelly, Joe Data, Dick Hendrickson, Larry Wise, who was playing the PGA Tour, Tim DeBaufre, who was now the professional at the Woodcrest Country Club, Ron Rolfe, Dougherty, Carson, Tony Perla, MacDonald and Trenham missed the cut.
+Smith, Connelly, Data, Hendrickson, Wise, DeBaufre, who was now the professional at the

+Woodcrest Country Club, Rolfe, Dougherty, Carson, Perla, MacDonald and Trenham missed the cut.